$900B COVID relief bill passed by Congress, sent to Trump

 On direct payments, the bill provides $600 to individuals making up to $75,000 per year and $1,200 to couples making up to $150,000, with payments phased out for higher incomes.
 An additional $600 payment will be made per dependent child, similar to the last round of relief payments in the spring.

+“I expect we’ll get the money out by the beginning of next week — $2,400 for a family of four,” Mnuchin said.
+“So much needed relief just in time for the holidays.”

-The $300 per week bonus federal jobless benefit was half that provided under the $1.8 trillion CARES Act in March.
+The $300 per week bonus jobless benefit was half the supplemental federal unemployment benefit provided under the $1.8 billion CARES Act in March.
+That more generous benefit and would be limited to 11 weeks instead of 16 weeks.
 The direct $600 stimulus payment was also half the March payment.

 The CARES Act was credited with keeping the economy from falling off a cliff during widespread lockdowns in the spring, but Republicans controlling the Senate cited debt concerns in pushing against Democratic demands.